erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 document, but other headers also MAY be very important in your case.

-The `keyId` parameter of the `Authorization` header MUST contain a Base64-encoded RSA public key.
-If MUST be one of the keys you previously published in your manifest file.
+The `keyId` parameter of the `Authorization` header MUST contain a HEX-encoded SHA-256 fingerprint of the *public key* part of the key-pair which you have used to sign your request.
+It MUST match one of the keys you previously published in your manifest file.

 Security Considerations